e-c-d/pyrsistent-as-rpds-py/README.md

 ## what is this?

-This is a thin adapter library which implements a subset of `rpds-py` using `pyrsistent`.
-The provided functionality is sufficient to run the `jsonschema` test cases successfully.
+This is a thin adapter library which implements a subset of [rpds-py](https://pypi.org/project/rpds-py/) using [pyrsistent](https://pypi.org/project/pyrsistent/).
+The provided functionality is sufficient to run the [jsonschema](https://pypi.org/project/jsonschema/) test cases successfully.

 ## why is this?